twsnmp/twsnmpfk/frontend/src/help/en/aiconf.md

 #### About AI analysis

 - The AI analysis is implemented by setting the log mode to "AI analysis" in the polling settings.
-- An abnormality detection of the numerical data of the polling result in isolation forest.
+- An anomaly detection of the numerical data of the polling result in isolation forest.
 - The results are set to deviation values.
 - The deviation value is familiar to school results.It shows how rare it is.
 - So, the disability level setting is an expression of once every 10,000 times.